RevealBi/Documentation/docs/web/linking-dashboards.md

 </dialog>
 ```

-3 - Handle the `onDashboardSelectorRequested` event on the RevealView and pass the callback.
+3 - Handle the `onDashboardSelectorRequested` event on the RevealView.
+In this event, we will call a method responsible for displaying the custom UI.
+We will pass the callback to the function so it can be used by the custom UI.

 ```js
 revealView.onDashboardSelectorRequested = (args) => {